david-rockwood/fimpad/README.md

 >
 > Lt.
 Bixby: "Has anyone seen McAdams?
 Where is that guy?!"
 >
-> Officer Perez: Haven't seen him since lunch, boss.
+> Officer Perez: Haven't seen him since before lunch, boss.
 >
 > INTERIOR, A dark bar
 >